The Who Sell Out: Writing and recording

 After a brief trip to America which included a notable appearance at the Monterey International Pop Festival, they entered De Lane Lea from 1-4 July to tape early versions of "I Can't Reach You", "Relax" and "Rael", with Kit Lambert making mono mixes of them on the 5th.
 A return to America included a stop at Talent Masters Studios in New York from 10-12 July to finish the multi-sectional mini-opera "Rael".
 After initially recording a satisfactory version of the song, the multi-track tape was accidentally thrown in the trash by a janitor, rendering the intro unusable; when Townshend was informed of the situation, he allegedly threw a chair through the glass in the control room.
 Nonetheless, engineer Chris Huston was able to save the take by patching the mono version in to replace the damaged section, which is why the intro and first line of the stereo version are in mono; this version was ultimately chosen for the album over an October remake.
 Both Talent Masters and Mirasound were used from 6-7 August where the US single version of "Mary Anne with the Shaky Hand" (featuring Al Kooper on organ), "Our Love Was", another attempt at "Summertime Blues" (which would remain an outtake) and overdubs to "I Can See For Miles" (lead vocals) and "Relax" (organ) were laid down.
-At this time, Townshend began to question some of Lambert's technical decisions in the studio, feeling their records didn't sound clean enough.
+At this time, Townshend began to question some of Lambert's technical decisions in the studio, feeling their records did not sound clean enough.
 On 15 August they stopped at Bradley's Barn Studio in Nashville to add horn overdubs to "Someone's Coming" and vocals to "Our Love Was" and "Relax".
 On 5 September, Lambert took the four-track tapes of "I Can See For Miles" and "Rael" to Gold Star Studios in Los Angeles to utilize its famous echo chamber.

 When the group returned from America in late September, Chris Stamp approached Townshend with a proposed track list for the new LP using the songs that had been recorded to that point.
 Townshend objected, as the group had been slowly stockpiling an eclectic collection of songs and hadn't seriously considered turning them into an album yet.
 He asked Stamp for more time to fashion an album and it is at this point that the idea of connecting the songs with a pirate radio theme, including commercials, was considered.
 Townshend himself claims to have come up with the idea in his memoir, although Richard Barnes and Kit Lambert have also claimed credit.